igor-kupczynski/help-me-share/README.md

         $ cd help-me-share
         $ lein cljsbuild clean
-        $ $ lein cljsbuild once
+        $ lein cljsbuild once

 As a result you will have to files: `resources/public/js/hms.js` and `resources/public/js/hms.min.js`.
-The former is readable javascript for development and debugging purposes and the latter is mimified, [google closure](https://developers.google.com/closure/compiler/) compiled and optimized version for a production use.
+The former is a readable javascript for development and debugging, the latter is mimified, [google closure](https://developers.google.com/closure/compiler/) compiled and optimized version for a production use.

 You can easily test the code by putting the `resources/public` directory under a DOCUMENT ROOT of a web server or even use a simple python web